 - Getting started with using a planner

 - How to simplify your before school routine

 - How to reduce cleaning time at home

 2. Reduce Clutter

-If you want to go all-in, the Kon Mari Japanese method of how to simplify your life and home is a powerful one, keeping only the things that spark joy in our lives.
+If you want to go all-in, the Kon Mari Japanese method of how simplifying your life and home is a powerful one, keeping only the important things that spark joy in your life.
 And we could all do with more joy in life!
 Grab the book:

 This is where having a planner is a really useful way to manage your time.
 Your time is precious so use it wisely.